GSA/digitalgov.gov/content/services/service_touchpoints.md

 title: "Touchpoints"

 # Keep it short — should be no longer than 10 words.
-summary: "Touchpoints offers a simple, flexible, and convenient way to start collecting customer feedback so you can focus on serving customers rather than managing surveys"
+summary: "Touchpoints offers a simple, flexible, and convenient way to start collecting customer feedback so you can focus on serving customers rather than managing surveys."

 # Will this point to an external source URL?
 # Note: We'll add a ?dg to the end of the URL in the code for tracking purposes